 However, if you want to rank higher than your competitors and increase your search ranking, you need to use the keywords that everyone is searching for, so make sure to do keyword research or even just search Google for your industry ("mechanic," "salon" etc.) to see the related searches section.

 On the contrary, you can't just place the keyword "best coffee shop" on your website multiple times and expect top-tier results.
-This is called "keyword stuffing" and if Google catches on to you doing this, they can penalize your business which will reduce your search ranking.
+This is called "keyword stuffing" and if Google catches on to you doing this, they can penalize your business which will lower your search ranking.

 To get started researching keywords, here are two tools that we recommend using: Keyword Tool and Ubersuggest.
 And, if you have a Google Ads account, you can use its keyword research tool.